Know Your Rights: If there is pay disparity, there better be a good (legal) reason

 Get Answers Now

-Pay Discrimination Lawyers in New York for Unequal Pay
+Pay Discrimination Lawyers in New York City for Unequal Pay

 At Tuckner Sipser Weinstock & Sipser, we are dedicated to helping employees achieve the wages they deserve under federal and New York State laws.
 If you believe you are being paid less than a coworker of a different gender for the same work, we are here to stand by your side.
-Pay discrimination is not only unfair but also illegal, and we will help you navigate the legal pathways in seeking to hold your employer accountable.
+Pay discrimination is not only unfair but also illegal; as unequal pay lawyers with decades of experience, we will help you navigate the legal pathways in seeking to hold your employer accountable.

 This page explores your rights under the Equal Pay Act (EPA), Title VII of the Civil Rights Act, and New York’s pay equity laws.
 By understanding the legal protections and your options, you can take the first step toward achieving equal pay for equal work.